justicecanada/otto/setup/README.md

 Once inside the container, follow the same deployment steps as outlined in the Cloud Admin guide above.

+> [!NOTE]
-> [!NOTE]: When testing locally, ensure you have the necessary Azure credentials and permissions configured within your development environment.
+>  When testing locally, ensure you have the necessary Azure credentials and permissions configured within your development environment.